The what is ‘meat’ question is fast becoming a controversial topic.

 A fine of $1,000 or up to a year in jail will be enforced if companies fail to comply with the new rules and laws.

 The industry of theses new plant-based alternatives and clean meat products are taking up the fight and have plans in place to sue the state.
-This is not the first time that these rulings have occurred as France banned the use of meat and dairy-related terms on vegan and vegetarian plant-based alternatives in April this year.
+This is not the first time that these rulings have occurred as France banned the use of meat and dairy-related terms on vegan and vegetarian plant-based alternatives in April 2018.

 The Missouri Cattlemen’s Association and other supporters of the law commented saying that these new alternative products were confusing to consumers and just needed to work on promoting their products with appropriate information of what the actual item is.